Quantization of the affine group of a local field: A Calder on-Vaillancourt type Theorem

 Using the Peetre inequality \eqref{Peetre} and the invariance of $\mu_0$ by dilations in $\CO_\k^\times$, we get

 With our choice of normalization for Haar measures, we have ${\rm Vol}(U_n)=q^{-n}$ and thus

 which is the inequality we had to prove. \end{proof}

-Even if we will not need this space here (we will use it in \cite{GJ3} only), we conclude this paragraph by constructing a more suitable (for us) version of the Schwartz space on the group $X_n$.
-The idea is to control the regularity by using the operator $J$ and the decay by using the multiplication operator:
+Even though we shall not need this space here (we will use it in \cite{GJ3} only), we conclude this paragraph by constructing a more suitable (for us) version of the Schwartz space on the group $X_n$.
+The idea is to control regularity using the operator $J$ and decay using the multiplication operator: